 Set during World War One in a small Oklahoma town, Playing By Heart is a novel filled with warmth, hope, and faith in a God who gives us the desires of our hearts – even if those desires were not what we thought they would be.

 I was really excited to pick up this book and read it since I have enjoyed several of Anne Mateer’s novels in the past.
 I was also excited about reading this book because the book I read previous to this one was so depressing and so terrible (not by Anne Mateer and not Christian fiction) I couldn’t even finish it.
 I was craving something nice and fun and uplifting to drown out the awfulness that had saturated my brain.
-(The awful book was not a review book.
-It was for my book club, and it’s not even worth mentioning the title!).
+(The awful book was not a review book, and it’s not even worth mentioning the title!).

 So it was with great joy that I dove right into Playing By Heart, and it met almost all of my expectations.